spaceandtimelabs/sxt-node-docs/README.md

 In order for validator P2P traffic to have same inbound and outbound IP for the validator, one will need to follow the following [this document](https://learn.microsoft.com/en-us/azure/aks/load-balancer-standard#:~:text=Update%20the%20cluster%20with%20your,IDs%20of%20your%20public%20IPs.&text=The%20above%20command%20shows%20the,IDs%20from%20the%20previous%20command) from Microsoft to configure the AKS outbound LB to have matching IP address of the inbound P2P LB (acting like a TCP traffic proxy).

 ## IV.
 Validator Setup Using Docker

+If you choose to use AKS instead of Docker, go to [III.
+Validator Setup using AKS](#iii-validator-setup-using-azure-aks).

 Using Docker image we can launch the validator without deploying Kubernetes cluster like Azure AKS:

 Here we assume the setup uses the following locations: `$HOME/sxt-testnet/data` is the block storage folder, and `$HOME/sxt-validator-key` is the folder where the two formats of validator keys are located.